Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Central fixed-- statement, scope, and matching dictionary

 The same conclusion is visible directly in the analytic structure of the two holographic branches.
 At strong coupling,

-The closed branch therefore has the graviton-type $\sqrt{j-2}$ behavior appropriate to a protected spin--2 channel, whereas the open branch has the Reggeon-type $\sqrt{j-1}$ behavior appropriate to an unprotected channel that remains finite at $j=2$.
-This branch-point distinction is the analytic counterpart of Eq.~\eqref{eq:main-j2-dictionary}.
-The point is not that the full amplitude is saturated by $j=2$; rather, $j=2$ is the first physical even moment and therefore the cleanest diagnostic of the channel identification that organizes the entire fixed--$j$ amplitude.
+The closed trajectory is anchored by the protected spin--2 graviton point, while the open trajectory is anchored by an unprotected Reggeon branch.
+In the strong-coupling/intercept shorthand this appears as the familiar $\sqrt{j-2}$ versus $\sqrt{j-1}$ diagnostic.
+At finite $\lambda$, however, the branch points are displaced to $j_{0c}=2-2/\sqrt\lambda$ and $j_{0o}=1-1/\sqrt\lambda$; the shorthand should not be read as a statement that the finite-$\lambda$ branch points sit exactly at $2$ and $1$.
+The point is not that the full amplitude is saturated by $j=2$; rather, $j=2$ is the first physical even moment and therefore the cleanest diagnostic identifying the protected branch and fixing the analytic-continuation prescription used for the fixed--$j$ amplitude.
 Because this diagnostic rests on conservation laws and on the analytic structure of the trajectories, it is not sensitive to the particular soft-wall realization of the lower moments.